Jingham2510/lin_PM_GUI/README.md

 Designed to work with specific model of USB power meters only.

 NOTE: I did not choose the GUI colour scheme.
+NOTE: pyinstaller setup.py not included as it would expose filepaths